 6. Wear Cute Shoes

-Last but not least, don’t forget to accessorize your denim skirt outfit with some modern jewelry and accessories.
-This is going to make a world of difference between looking average or awesome in your denim skirt.
+Lastly, don’t forget to accessorize your denim skirt outfit with modern jewelry and accessories.
+This will make a difference between looking average or excellent in your denim skirt.
 Think summer- upscale/casual when choosing accessories.
-You’ll need a great bag, like a tote or crossbody, and a touch of casual, jewelry.
-A pair of fun earrings or an interesting bracelet will really make your denim skirt look come to life.
+You’ll need a great bag, like a tote or crossbody, and a touch of simple jewelry.
+A pair of fun earrings or an exciting bracelet will make your denim skirt look come to life.

 Do you like denim skirts?
 Where do you wear them?